Whiteknight/ParserObjects/docs/v3/parser_usage.md

 var needleParser = haystackParser.FindNamed("myParser").Value;
 ```

 The real power of this mechanism is the ability to replace a parser at runtime.
+This is done by using the special `ReplaceableParser` and the `.Replace()` method:

 ```csharp
 var result = parser.Replace("myParser", newParser);